ympaik87/rfu/README.md

 $ git pull
 ```

-If you have local changes, and it causes to abort `git pull`, one way to get around this is this:
+If you have local changes, and it causes to abort `git pull`, one way to get around this is the following:

 ```
 # removing the local changes